Endurance in Basketball

 Guest Article by Jovan Buha

-When it comes to endurance in team sports, basketball somehow seems to be neglected in scientific literature in comparison to soccer.
+When it comes to endurance in team sports, basketball somehow seems to be neglected in the scientific literature in comparison to soccer.
 There is a consensus about what the demands are and how one should prepare for soccer, but there seems to be no such thing for basketball.
 One possible explanation is that GPS tracking in soccer has enabled coaches to research the game better and quantify things.
-The nature of the game and an indoor setting make basketball more suited to accelerometry which is not as straight forward to analyze.
-At the moment of writing only three or four teams in the Euroleague that are using accelerometry.
+The nature of the game and an indoor setting make basketball more suited to accelerometry which is not as straightforward to analyze.
+At the moment of writing, only three or four teams in the Euroleague are using accelerometry.

 Accelerometry measurements reveal that an average basketball player experience on average eight “impacts” (jumps, collisions, screens, boxing out) per minute of playing time, making basketball very similar in this regard to rugby.